Sinking of the Moskva: Aftermath

-Russian TV media only discussed the story briefly, while news articles described out-of-date fire-suppression systems and said that the sinking would not have an effect on the war.
-However, film director and former State Duma member Vladimir Bortko, described by the BBC as "clearly emotional", said (as a guest on a talk show) the fate of Moskva was grounds for war.
-On 18 April, Russia-1 state TV presenter Vladimir Solovyov criticised the Russian navy over the sinking; Russian commentator Sergei Markov, a strong Kremlin supporter, told the BBC Radio 4's The World at One that the cruiser had been struck by missiles shipped from Norway, and that her electronic defenses had been neutralised by the US.
+Russian TV media only discussed the story briefly; news articles described out-of-date fire-suppression systems and said that the sinking would not have an effect on the Russian operation.
+However, film director and former State Duma member Vladimir Bortko, speaking as a guest on a talk show, urged retaliation in the form of total war, saying that the fate of Moskva "is absolutely a cause for war...[a] real war, no fooling around."
+On 18 April, Russia-1 state TV presenter Vladimir Solovyov criticised the Russian navy over the sinking.
+Russian commentator Sergei Markov, a strong Kremlin supporter, told BBC Radio 4's The World at One that the cruiser had been struck by missiles shipped from Norway, and that her electronic defenses had been neutralised by the US.
 The Russian tabloid Komsomolskaya Pravda speculated that the ship had been hit by a Norwegian AGM-119 Penguin missile.

-A Ukraine-based publication and two defense analysts wrote in the aftermath that Moskva had the capability to carry nuclear warheads and that she may have been carrying two nuclear warheads at the time of her sinking.
+A Ukraine-based publication and two defense analysts wrote in the aftermath that Moskva had the capability to carry nuclear warheads, and may have been carrying two at the time of her sinking.
 They called for neighboring nations to launch an investigation into the possibility of a nuclear accident.
-There is a slight chance that the cruiser was carrying nuclear warheads for her P-500/P-1000 anti-ship missiles, but there is no evidence indicating that she was doing so.
-A senior U.S. defense official stated there were no nuclear weapons on the ship when she sank.
+There is a slight chance, but no evidence, that the cruiser was carrying nuclear warheads for her P-500/P-1000 anti-ship missiles.
+A senior U.S. defense official said that there were no nuclear weapons on the ship when she sank.